NTonani/android-stock-hawk/README.md

 ## Stock Hawk

 Stock Hawk app has been created for the Android Developer Nanodegree offered by Udacity.
-The purpose was to diagnose existing issues within the app, as well as expand on the behavior.
+The purpose was to debug existing issues, as well as expand on the feature base.

 ## Features